mitch0s/gamma/README.md

 Gamma is a reverse-TCP proxy implemented in Python using the `Socket` package.

+Please be kind, I'm still a student in highschool so a lot of my workarounds for some problems may be slightly messy :)

 ### Features
 - Multiple Players
   - The proxy supports multiple player connections simultaneously